Often one of the hardest parts about bankruptcy is dealing with the inaccurate myths about bankruptcy.

 There is no substitute for the information received at a free consultation.

-Now let’s dispel some myths about bankruptcy
+Now let’s dispel some bankruptcy myths

 The myths and facts listed below are a sample of questions commonly asked about Bankruptcy.
 If you have questions not listed below please contact Allan Marshall & Associates Inc please “Ask a Question”.
 We Can Help!